elibroftw/blog.elijahlopez.ca/content/posts/university/bu-430-financial-markets-and-securities-trading.md

 10,000 (0.01 - 0.00003 - 0.00003) - 200,000 (0.00003 - 0.000028) = $99 assuming that you only reprice the 200,000 shares that were acquired instead of divesting them.

 Clarifications: buying and selling to yourself is legal, but _churning_, buying to yourself for the purposes of increasing volume and creating hype is illegal to the regulatory body.
+It's legal and 3% of the data shows self-trading.

 ## Short Report 2 Answer